Open enrollment plan benefits video series

 Narrator:

-Your health plan comes with personalized digital tools.
+Your health plan comes with personalized digital tools to keep you connected.

 Screen text: